1956 Kano Airport BOAC Argonaut crash

 On 24 June 1956, a British Overseas Airways Corporation (BOAC) four-engined Canadair C-4 Argonaut airliner crashed into a tree on departure from Kano Airport in Nigeria, three crew and 29 passengers were killed.

+Aircraft

+The aircraft was a Canadair C-4 Argonaut operated by British Overseas Airways Corporation.
+Its registration number was G-ALHE and its MSN was 151.
+The engine model was a Rolls-Royce Merlin 622.

 Crash

 At 17:21 the Argonaut departed Runway 25 at Kano Airport on the way to Tripoli in Libya.
 The flight was from Lagos to London and had made a scheduled stop at Kano.
 It was raining as the aircraft reached 250 ft when the aircraft began to lose height.
 The pilot applied full power but the aircraft continued to descend until it hit a tree about 1+1/2 mi from the end of the runway.
 Three of the seven crew members and 29 of the 38 passengers were killed in the crash, two crew and two passengers were seriously injured.

 Investigation

 A team from the British Ministry of Transport and Civil Aviation and BOAC flew out from London on 25 June in a chartered Canadair Argonaut to help in the investigation.
 The Nigerian investigation team of four was led by the Director of Civil Aviation.